-According to the new measure, the CCPA will be integrated into the CPRA.
+According to the new measure, the CPRA will be integrated into the CCPA.
 Anything added to the CCPA by the CPRA will take effect on January 1, 2023, although enforcement of added obligations won't start until July 1, 2023.

 There are many changes to the CCPA made by the CPRA.
 These changes range from new and potentially burdensome obligations, to helpful clarifications of the original law's language.

 The CPRA essentially applies (just as the CCPA does) to any for-profit organization, which may do business in the State of California, and which meets a few criteria.